+The light was rapidly changing and I needed to move fast.
 It’s times like these that familiarity with your photographic gear really helps.
 Luckily my camera is very simple to set up.
-Just a wooden box with leather bellows and a lense at one end, a sheet film at the other.
-On a previous blog I wrote about some of the difficulties in making this picture under trying conditions.
+Basically it is just a wooden box with leather bellows.
+There is a lens at one end and a sheet film at the other.

 Velvia 4×5 inch film Wista Field Camera and 90mm lens.